 Ortega had worked for El Comercio for six years, primarily covering politics, crime, and human rights, as well as feature stories on topics like the deportation of Cuban nationals from Quito and disappeared persons in Ecuador according to the newspaper.
 In February 2018 Ortega wrote several articles investigating security threats, displacement and drug trafficking near Ecuador’s border with Colombia, the region where he and his coworkers were later abducted.

-Colombian and Ecuadoran officials on March 27 said that a group of cocaine traffickers led by the former Revolutionary Armed Forces of Colombia (FARC) member Walter Arizala, known as "Guacho," took the crew hostage, according to El Comercio.
+On March 27, Colombian and Ecuadoran officials said that a group of cocaine traffickers led by the former Revolutionary Armed Forces of Colombia (FARC) member Walter Arizala, known as "Guacho," took the crew hostage, according to El Comercio.

 On April 3, Bogotá's RCN TV station broadcast a video of the three press workers shackled together in chains and padlocks looking distraught.
 In the video, Ortega says that the group's captors wanted to carry out a prisoner exchange and urged Moreno to comply with their demands.
 "Mr. President, our lives are in your hands," Ortega said.